-Speaking of chips and dip, this charred onion dip scores major points over any store-bought container version.
+Speaking of chips and dip, this tailgating recipe scores major points over any store-bought container version.
 Onions get caramelized in the oven and then pureed for a completely creamy consistency.
 This recipe yields about six cups, so make it for the tailgate that draws a crowd.

 Break out the Napkins